eifeler/sustainable-digitalization-academic/content/en/home/about_website.md

 # Note.
 An optional note to show underneath the links.
 #[cta_note]
 #  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-Musings and resources that adress two of the most important topics nowadays -<br>
+**Musings and resources that address two of the most important topics nowadays -**
 in my humble but accurate opinion anyway ;-)

 - Sustainability